leoding86/webextension-pixiv-toolkit/readme.md

 If you are using Firefox, you can download it from [Firefox Add-ons](https://addons.mozilla.org/addon/pixiv-toolkit/).

-If you are not using Chrome, you can try clone the project to your local machine, and build the extension by yourself.
+If you are not using Chrome or Firefox, you can try clone the project to your local machine, and build the extension by yourself.

 ## How to build
 To build the extension, you need these tools below: